HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 | Cook Pot        | 10  |
 | Fire Kit        |  2  |
 | Seasoning (UD6) | 10  |

+## Animals and Vehicles
+Do not concern yourself with feeding the animals daily.

 | Animals       | Tack | GP  |
 | ------------- |:----:|:---:|